Table of Contents

 - Lambdoid suture

-At places where several bones coincide, there are major gaps covered by connective tissue membranes.
+At places where several bones meet, major gaps are covered by connective tissue membranes.
 These are called fontanelles.
-For toddlers, they remain open for some time before they join.
+For toddlers, these fontanelles remain open for some time before they close.
 There are 4 large fontanelles:

-- Anterior fontanelle: It is located between both frontal bones and both parietal bones, closes at the age of 2 years, and appears as a large square fontanelle.
+- Anterior fontanelle: This is located between both frontal bones and both parietal bones.
+It closes at the age of 2 years and seems like a large square.

-- Posterior fontanelle: The small triangular fontanelle is located between the parietal and occipital bones and closes by the 3rd month of life.
+- Posterior fontanelle: This small triangular fontanelle is located between the parietal and occipital bones and closes by the 3rd month of life.

 - Sphenoid fontanelle: This is located between the frontal bone, parietal bone, temporal bone, and sphenoid bone and closes soon after birth.